sawyer602/sawyer602.github.io/_posts/2024-09-02-led-rear-light-upgrade.md

 I started looking at the system first.
 Volts and Amps all seemed to be where we expected them and from what I read, we were getting about the best we could from the standard 1157 bulbs.
 Off to the store and Google.
 At our local parts store.
 Next up, I found Headlight Experts
+I finally ended up finding one product on Amazon.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxOTc0ODY0NV19
+eyJoaXN0b3J5IjpbMzc0MTk4ODMzXX0=
 -->